Laser Tattoo Removal Machines

 If you’re looking to buy the best value quality laser tattoo removal machine in the industry right now, then we are confident that the Nu Tatouage is the right option for you.

-Although tattoos were once considered to be permanent, it is now possible to remove them with our laser machine.
+We all know that tattoos are for life.
+But thanks to advances in technology we are now able to remove tattoos using lasers.
 Our tattoo removal machines are non-invasive.
 They utilise Nd-YAG laser beam operating at 1064nm, and cutting-edge Quality Switched (also known as Q-switched) Nd-YAG laser beam operating at 532nm.
+The Nu Tatouage can additionally be operated by hand or by foot switch.

 Older tattoo removal techniques included dermabrasion, salabrasion, excision, cryosurgery, thermal destruction and continuous wave lasers.